 There are many ways that you can enable the mission and vision of your diocese.
 One way is to consider a gift.
 A gift that will teach, serve, help and heal.
 Your generosity is very much appreciated.

 Our faith calls us to help one another through prayer and action.
-Offering dignified support and care for our retired and retiring clergy, and a sound and holistic formation of our young seminarians, is my responsibility as your Bishop.
+Offering dignified support to priests who are unwell, care for our retired clergy, and a sound and holistic formation of our young seminarians, is my responsibility as your Bishop.
 I seek your prayers and practical support to help me ensure that I can do this.
 Your donation to this appeal is very much appreciated.

 Account means the account held at your financial institution from which we are authorised to arrange for funds to be debited.

 Agreement means this Direct Debit Request Service Agreement between you and us, including the direct debit request.